14 Common SSRI Side Effects

 Add therapy to your treatment plan

 One of the most common SSRI side effects can be sexual dysfunction, which can take many forms.
-Some have reported erectile dysfunction and an inability to ejaculate.
-Decreased libido can also occur.
-In some cases, this side effect can lead to tension in relationships and discomfort for the individual taking the medication.
+Some individuals may report erectile dysfunction and an inability to ejaculate.
+Decreased libido is also common.
+In some cases, sexual dysfunction can lead to tension in relationships and discomfort for the individual taking the medication, and it may be necessary to adjust the treatment plan to mitigate this risk.
+In patients who experience sexual dysfunction as a side effect of SSRIs, it usually resolves after stopping the medication.
+However, in some cases, post-SSRI sexual dysfunction can occur, with the effects persisting after discontinuation the medication.

 Fluctuations in weight can be another common side effect of SSRIs.
-Many people report initial weight loss after starting SSRIs, followed by weight gain within six months of starting the medication, with additional weight gain sometimes following.
+Some people report initial weight loss after starting SSRIs, followed by weight gain within six months of starting the medication, with additional weight gain sometimes following.
+Others may exclusively experience weight loss or weight gain, and oftentimes, the weight changes differ between SSRIs, as some SSRIs are more associated with weight loss, weight gain, or weight neutrality.

 Sleep disruptions are a potential SSRI side effect that can seriously impact an individual’s mental and physical health.
-Many people who take SSRIs experience trouble falling and staying asleep.
+Some people who take SSRIs experience trouble falling and staying asleep.

-Many people struggle to experience emotions as strongly as usual when taking SSRIs.
-This side effect, commonly called emotional blunting, is thought to be related to higher medication doses, though it can occur regardless of the amount taken.
+Some people struggle to experience emotions as strongly as usual when taking SSRIs.
+This side effect, commonly called emotional blunting or SSRI-induced indifference, is thought to be related to higher medication doses, though it can occur regardless of the amount taken.

 Fatigue and brain fog can be common side effects of SSRIs, and they often make it hard to concentrate and get as much done throughout the day.
 This drowsiness is thought to be caused by increased melatonin production.
-To alleviate feelings of drowsiness that can be caused by SSRIs, many professionals recommend sticking to a consistent sleep schedule, exercising regularly, and eating a balanced diet.
+To alleviate drowsiness that can be caused by SSRIs, professionals may recommend sticking to a consistent sleep schedule, exercising regularly, and eating nutritious foods.

 Getty/Vadym Pastukh